Anterior nosebleed:

 If rebleeding occurs:

-• Spray nose four times in the bleeding nostril(s) with a decongestant spray such as Afrin or Neo-Synephrine.
+- Spray the nose four times in the bleeding nostril(s) with a decongestant spray such as Afrin or Neo-Synephrine.

 Jeffrey L. Cutler, M.D.